 When it comes to creating a positive travel experience for your pet, ventilation is key.
 This guide will help you choose the right travel crate for a pet of any type and size.
 If there’s extra space in your vehicle or allowed by your airline, sizing up your crate might be a good idea to provide your pet with more fresh air and room to move.

-You’ll want to purchase your travel crate as far in advance as possible to ensure it’s the right fit, and to get your pet acclimated.
-Swap it out for your pet’s regular crate at home in preparation for your trip so they become familiar and comfortable with the space.
+You’ll want to purchase your travel crate as far in advance as possible to ensure it’s the right fit, and to get your pet acclimated to it.
+Practice crate training early and often with your pet.

 5. Pay a Visit to the Vet